lucashbatista/bikeshare/bikeshare_chicago.md

 5. How can Cyclistic use digital media to influence casual riders to become members?

+   They could send casual riders that use the service on Tuesdays promos to become a member of the Cysclistic of the Chicago rideshare.

 Report for the following deliverables:

-1. A clear statement of the business task
+1. A clear statement of the business task - increase the number of members targetting current non-members of the bikeshare in the city of Chicago.
-2. A description of all data source used
+2. A description of all data source used - We have a dataset with information about the location, started and ended time, users id, we could count the number of rides for each customer.
-3. Documentation of any cleaning or manipulation of data
+3. Documentation of any cleaning or manipulation of data - Completed.
-4. A summary of your analysis
+4. A summary of your analysis - WORKING IN PROGRESS
-5. Supporting visualizations and key findings
+5. Supporting visualizations and key findings - WORKING IN PROGRESS
-6. Your top three recommendations based on your analysis.
+6. Your top three recommendations based on your analysis. - Completed, but some things might be added.